Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 September 2024 14.22.50 UTC
+- WIB: Senin, 23 September 2024 15.31.34 UTC
-- WITA: Senin, 23 September 2024 15.22.50 UTC
+- WITA: Senin, 23 September 2024 16.31.34 UTC
-- WIT: Senin, 23 September 2024 16.22.50 UTC
+- WIT: Senin, 23 September 2024 17.31.34 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational